The Rainbow Trail (1932 film)

 The Rainbow Trail is a 1932 Pre-Code Western film directed by David Howard and starring George O'Brien.
 The picture is an adaptation of Zane Grey's novel of the same name and a sequel to the 1931 film Riders of the Purple Sage, which also stars O'Brien.

+The Rainbow Trail had previously been filmed as a silent version in 1918 with William Farnum, and as a sound version in 1925 with Tom Mix.